by Matt Slick

-Matt: You are a theist because you believe, then logically there must be a mind outside of the simulation in which we live that has created the simulation and thereby God is involved in our creation in which we live, especially since you're able to recognize truth is that which ultimately exist in his mind
+Matt: You are a theist because you believe--then logically there must be a mind outside of the simulation in which we live that has created the simulation, and thereby God is involved in our creation in which we live, especially since you're able to recognize truth is that which ultimately exists in his mind

 Brotha: True okay.